§ 20-103 Individual and Community Sewage Disposal Systems; Required Sewer Connections; Prohibited Acts.

 Developer shall deliver planning modules, plans, specifications, and approval letters to Mifflinburg for approval of the utility extension(s).

-Developer must provide Mifflinburg with fully executed copies of all required rights-of-way, easement, and maintenance agreements and proofs of recording from the Register and Recorder of Union County.
+Developer must provide Mifflinburg with fully executed copies of all required rights-of-way, easements, and maintenance agreements and proofs of recording from the Register and Recorder of Union County.

-Developer must verify written approval of subdivision and land development plan from Mifflinburg Planning Commission.
+Developer must verify written approval of subdivision and land development plan from the Mifflinburg Planning Commission.

 Developer must provide proof of improvements guarantee agreement with financial security as may be required by the Mifflinburg Planning Commission and Mifflinburg Borough Council.

 Developer must provide Mifflinburg with a construction schedule within 10 days of the commencement of work.

 Mifflinburg shall inspect construction, inspection, and testing of all new facilities as required in the construction specifications.
 Developer shall be responsible for the cost of any testing and inspection as required by Mifflinburg.